 Even if you don’t know it by name, you’ve probably seen examples of content marketing before.
 It does a lot of the heavy lifting in public relations and search engine optimization.

-Choosing the right kind of content to offer or sell is vital.
-When data, digital design or information services are your primary products, you need to think outside the box and showcase them in a way that translates well to the audio- and visual-heavy world of the internet.
+Choosing the right kind of content to offer or sell is vital; so, when data, digital design or information services are your primary products, you need to think outside the box and showcase them in a way that translates well to the audio- and visual-heavy world of the internet.

 There are two primary types of content you can put to work for your data business: paid and free content.
 Paid content is information products like e-books, reports, white papers, software, ads, online courses or market research.

-The other type, free content, forms the heart of your marketing campaign.
-It proves to your audience and prospects that your whole lineup of data products is valuable and worth signing up or paying for.
-Some 87% of surveyed marketers say their company under-utilizes the data at their disposal.
-That means their content marketing efforts are almost certainly not as effective as they could be.
+On the other hand, free content forms the heart of your marketing campaign because it proves to your audience and prospects that your whole lineup of data products is valuable and worth signing up or paying for.
+Some 87% of surveyed marketers say their company under-utilizes the data at their disposal and that means their content marketing efforts are almost certainly not as effective as they could be.

-Here are several types and how they can work for your brand.
+The following are several types of data content and how they can work for your brand.

 1. Coding Demos

-Coding and product demos help attract new startups with IT needs and mature companies looking for products to help them scale.
-It also helps businesses see how a professional coder, product suite or automation tool will take their workflows to the next level.
+Coding and product demos help attract both new startups with IT needs and mature companies looking for products to help them scale.
+Furthermore, it also helps businesses see how a professional coder, product suite or automation tool will take their workflows to the next level.

 This is where data science can help hone the perfect coding or product demo.
 Companies and their marketing partners should be exploring the questions and pain points frequently experienced by their target market, as revealed by keyword search data.
-This helps tailor product demos to different types of professionals and the sectors they represent.
-Coding demos include:
+By doing so, they can tailor product demos to different types of professionals and the sectors they represent.

 - Walkthroughs of enterprise-level software